kids encyclopedia robot

 Lloyd and husband Brian Hollins after a Phillies game

-Lloyd lives with her husband, golfer Brian Hollins, in Mount Laurel, New Jersey.
+Lloyd lives with her husband, golfer Brian Hollins, in Medford, New Jersey.
 They married on November 4, 2016, in Puerto Morelos, Mexico.
 On May 1, 2024, the couple announced that they are expecting their first child in October 2024.
+In October 18, 2024, she gave birth to a girl.

 Career statistics